christ-offer/gpt-functions-gui/README.md

 * read_csv_columns - read columns from a csv file
 * image_to_text - convert an image to text caption using Coca, based on CoCa clone from: https://huggingface.co/spaces/fffiloni/CoCa-clone

-## Description

-GUI chatbot with the new functions feature.

-GUI is extremely basic.
-History in memory.

 ## Usage